jaranin7/jaranin7/README.md

-# Hi 👋 My name is Tee Jaranin
+# Hi 👋 My name is Jaranin Promsranoi

 ## About Me
 I am a student passionate about **Machine Learning (ML)** and **Deep Learning (DL)**.
 I have been studying these fields for a year and gained internship experience at **Waseda University**, Kikuicho Campus, in Amano Lab, Japan.
 My project focused on **solar power forecasting** using a Temporal Fusion Transformer, implemented with **Facebook's PyTorch Forecasting library**.